Easy Ways to Provide Shelter for Winter Birds and Wildlife

 1. Evergreen Landscaping

-The same evergreen trees, shrubs, and ground covers you enjoy year-round can also shelter wildlife.
-Plant evergreen landscaping such as junipers, hollies, pines, and arborvitaes in dense layers to provide thicker cover and more robust shelter.
-Minimize late summer or autumn pruning so the plants have more space to shelter wildlife.
-Other plants that yield seeds, nuts, or berries also do double duty as a food source for winter wildlife.
+The same evergreen trees, shrubs, and ground covers you enjoy year-round can also provide shelter for wildlife.
+Plant evergreen landscaping, such as junipers, hollies, pines, and arborvitaes, in dense layers to create thicker cover and more robust shelter.
+Avoid pruning these plants in late summer or autumn to give wildlife more space to seek refuge.
+Additionally, consider planting other varieties that produce seeds, nuts, or berries to provide a food source for winter wildlife.

 2. Brush Pile